theBlackBoxSociety/HTML-CSS-tutorial/01_intro.md

 - The bottom layer.
 - This layer is all about structure, semantics, meaning.
-- Use HTML to tell people and machines how the page is structured.
+- Used to tell people and machines how the page is structured.

 Examples:
 - `<h1>` = this is the most important title
 - `<h2>` = this is a subtitle
 - `<p>` = just a paragraph

-- HTML is very important for machines (software, computers):
+- HTML is very important for machines (software, computers).
 - If HTML is used properly, a search engine (like Google) can understand the structure of the document.
 For example, if the search engine sees `<h1>` tags, it know that this text is important.

 You can easily abuse HTML and use it for design.
 A classic bad example is using HTML tables to make columns in the page.